-Cloud computing services are getting more and more attention these days.
+Cloud Solutions are getting more and more attention these days.
 Cisco forecasts the share of the cloud technology in the computing powers worldwide will grow to 94% by 2021, and there is a reason for this tremendous expected market share.

 The thing is, cloud services are the cutting-edge alternative to traditional data centers.
 Here are the main aspects making it a credible option nowadays: